simonberner/testcontainers-nodejs-example/README.md

 ## GitHub Actions

-This project contains a [GitHub Action](https://github.com/simonberner/testcontainers-nodejs-example/actions) which runs the Tests (of course in a Testcontainer) when pushing/merging to main.
+This project contains a [GitHub Action](https://github.com/simonberner/testcontainers-nodejs-example/actions) which runs the Jest-Tests (Integration-Tests) in a Testcontainer when pushing/merging to main.

 ## Resources